HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 - Parameter: codeExamplesContent
    - Type: Array
    - Description: Array returned by the GitHub API, each element contains fields such as, sha, path, size..
-Stored as *int(11)* in the database

-- Parameter: githubURL
+- Parameter: courseGitURL
-   - Type: ?
+   - Type: varchar
-   - Description: Root URL of the repo.
-Stored as ? in the database
+   - Description: Full repo URL.
+Stored as varchar(1024) in the database

 - Parameter: fileName
    - Type: String